TABLE OF CONTENTS

 1.3.3 In how much detail do I have to describe the reason for the claim?

 The creditor must indicate the matter to which the application relates (i.e. the amount being claimed) and provide a statement of grounds (i.e. the reasons for which the money is owed).
 While this statement may be brief, it must set out the relevant grounds.
 The extent of the explanations to be given will vary in practice depending on the complexity of the case: if the documents are self-explanatory, only a brief explanation needs to be given.

-Only ‘documents’ can be furnished; the creditor cannot – at this stage of the proceedings – propose to prove that his or her claim is well founded by other means, for instance by calling witnesses.
+Only ‘documents’ can be produced: the creditor cannot – at this stage of the proceedings – propose to prove that his or her claim is well founded by other means, for instance by calling witnesses.

 1.4 Rejection of application